FireWalkerX/fault_tolerant_router/README.md

   * **gateway**: the gateway on this interface, usually the provider's router IP address.
   * **description**: used in the alert emails.
   * **weight**: optional parameter, it's the preference to assign to the uplink when choosing one for a new outgoing connection.
 Use when you have uplinks with different bandwidths.
 See http://www.policyrouting.org/PolicyRoutingBook/ONLINE/CH05.web.html
   * **default_route**: optional parameter, default value is *true*.
-If set to *false* the uplink is excluded from the multipath routing, i.e. the uplink will never be used when choosing one for a new outgoing connection.
+If set to *false* the uplink is excluded from the *multipath routing*, i.e. the uplink will never be used when choosing one for a new outgoing connection.
 Exception to this is if some kind of outgoing connection is forced to pass through this uplink, see [iptables](#Iptables-rules) section.
 Even if set to *false*, incoming connections are still possible.
 Use cases to set it to *false*:
     * Want to reserve an uplink for incoming connections only, excluding it from outgoing LAN internet traffic.
 Tipically you may want this because you have a mail server, web server, etc. listening on this uplink.
     * Temporarily force all of the outgoing LAN internet traffic to pass through the other uplinks, to stress test the other uplinks and determine their bandwidth
     * Temporarily exclude the uplink to do some reconfiguration, for example changing one of the internet providers.